eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 Having a distribution of speed factors (and hence of desired speeds) is beneficial to the realism of a simulation.
 If the desired speed is constant among a fleet of vehicles, this implies that gaps between vehicles will keep their size constant over a long time.
 For this reason, the individual speed factor for each simulated vehicle (whether defined as `<vehicle>`, `<trip>` or part of a `<flow>`) is drawn from a distribution by default.

-The speedFactor of a vehicle is writen to various outputs ([tripinfo-output](Simulation/Output/TripInfo.md), [vehroute-output](https://sumo.dlr.de/docs/Simulation/Output/VehRoutes.md)) and can also be checked via the [vehicle parameter dialog](sumo-gui.md#object_properties_right-click-functions).
+The speedFactor of a vehicle is written to various outputs ([tripinfo-output](Simulation/Output/TripInfo.md), [vehroute-output](https://sumo.dlr.de/docs/Simulation/Output/VehRoutes.md)) and can also be checked via the [vehicle parameter dialog](sumo-gui.md#object_properties_right-click-functions).

 ### Defining a normal distribution for vehicle speeds

-Two types of distributions can be defined for sampling the individual speedFactor of each vehicl by giving one of the following attributes in the `<vType>` element:
+Two types of distributions can be defined for sampling the individual speedFactor of each vehicle by giving one of the following attributes in the `<vType>` element:

 - normal distribution:  `speedFactor="norm(mean,deviation)"`
 - truncated normal distribution:   `speedFactor="normc(mean,deviation,lowerCutOff,upperCutOff)"`